Hori Habba

-Hori Habba, also known as Hatti Habba, Kobbari Hori Competition is a rural sport in which hundreds of trained and decorated draught cattle and bulls are made to run through huge crowds Catchers try to subdue the cattle and snatch away prizes such as copra, cash, gift items tied to them.
-The sports is practiced mainly in Shivamogga, Haveri and Uttara Kannada districts of the Indian state of Karnataka during the Deepavali festival.
+Hori Habba, also known as Hatti Habba, Kobbari Hori Competition, is a rural sport in which hundreds of trained and decorated draught cattle and bulls are made to run through huge crowds, Catchers try to subdue the cattle and snatch away prizes such as copra, cash, gift items tied to them.
+The sport is practiced mainly in Shivamogga, Haveri and Uttara Kannada districts of the Indian state of Karnataka during the Deepavali festival.

-Jallikattu is a similar sport practiced in the Indian State of Tamil Nadu.
+Jallikattu is a similar sport practiced in the Indian state of Tamil Nadu.

 Rules

 Decorated cattle are repeatedly made to run one by one on the predefined track with adequate time interval between any two cattle.
 For the cattle to win, it shall not loose the copra garland tied around its neck.
 Cattle with the maximum number of winning runs is awarded.
 Similarly, catcher who snatches highest copra garlands is awarded.